Timothy C. Hain,

 Clippers MRI -- source of image: http://livingwithclippers.blogspot.com/2011/10/four-week-journey-to-diagnosis.html

 Recently (2010), a new disorder called "CLIPPERS" Chronic lymphocytic inflammation with pontine perivascular enhancement responsive to steroids was described by Pittock et al. This disorder consists of an MRI pattern of blood vessel enhancement of the pons, combined with a variety of pontine symptoms -- facial paresthesia, diplopia, dysgeusia, and ataxia, and response to steroids.
 (Pittock et al, 2010).
 It points out the value of trying steroids in mysterious CNS disorders with signs of inflammation.
-We ourselves have never seen an MRI that looks like this in 30 years of clinical practice seeing unsteady patients, so it would seem to follow that this disorder must be exceedingly rare.
+We ourselves as well as most neuroradiologists attribute MRI like this to vascular malformations.
+It is possible that some of these cases actually have CLIPPERS (it would probably take an autopsy to be sure).

 Balzabal-Carvello and Jancovic reviewed "Movement disorders in Autoimmune Diseases (2012).
 They listed Sydenham's Chorea and Pandas as examples of movement disorders associated with Streptococci.